+To understand the pelvic support system of the female pelvic organs, it is useful to subdivide the pelvic support system into three axes:

+- 1. The upper vertical axis

+- 2. The midhorizontal axis

-To understand the pelvic support system of the female pelvic organs, it is useful to subdivide the pelvic support system into 3 axes: 1) the upper vertical axis, 2) the midhorizontal axis, and 3) the lower vertical axis.
-The endopelvic fas-cia--a network of connective tissue and smooth muscle--constitutes the physical matrix which envelops the pelvic viscera and maintains the integrity of the axes supporting the bladder, urethra, uterus, vagina, and rectum in their respective anatomic relationships.
+- 3. The lower vertical axis.

+The endopelvic fascia-a network of connective tissue and smooth muscle-constitutes the physical matrix which envelops the pelvic viscera and maintains the integrity of the axes supporting the bladder, urethra, uterus, vagina, and rectum in their respective anatomic relationships.

-DeLancey further describes the 3 levels of support axes as follows: level 1 superior suspension of the vagina to the cardinal-uterosacral complex; level 2 lateral attachment of the upper 2/3 of the vagina; and level 3 - distal fusion of the vagina into the urogenital diaphragm and perineal body.
-Level 1--paracolpium suspends the vagina apex from the lateral pelvic sidewall via the uterosacral-cardi-nal complex.
-Level 2--the anterior vaginal wall is attached laterally to arcus tendinous fascia pelvis and the posterior vaginal wall is attached laterally to the fascia overlying the levator ani muscle.
-In this support system, the endopelvic fascia system is thought to be continuous, extending from the origin of the cardinal-uterosacral complex to the urogenital diaphragm, providing structural support to the vagina and adjacent organs (Figure 1).
+DeLancey further describes the three levels of support axes as follows: level 1-superior suspension of the vagina to the cardinal-uterosacral complex; level 2-lateral attachment of the upper 2/3 of the vagina; and level 3-distal fusion of the vagina into the urogenital diaphragm and perineal body.1 In this support system, the endopelvic fascia system is thought to be continuous, extending from the origin of the cardinal-uterosacral complex to the urogenital diaphragm, providing structural support to the vagina and adjacent organs (Fig. 13.1).
 In this chapter we will be concentrating on Level 1 or apical support.

-LEVEL 1 - APICAL SUPPORT
+LEVEL 1-APICAL SUPPORT

 The cardinal-uterosacral complex provides apical support by suspending the uterus and upper one third of the vagina to the bony sacrum.
 This complex can be described as two separate entities: the cardinal ligament and the uterosacral ligament.
 The cardinal ligament is a fascial sheath of collagen that envelops the internal iliac vessels and then continues along the uterine artery, merging into the visceral capsule of the cervix, lower uterine segment and upper vagina.
 The uterosacral ligament is denser and more prominent than the cardinal ligament.
-Collagen fibers of the uterosacral ligament fuse distally with the visceral fascia over the cervix, lower uterine segment, and upper vagina, forming the paracervical ring; proximally these fibers end at the presacral fascia overlying the second, third, and forth sacral vertebrae.
+Collagen fibers of the uterosacral ligament fuse distally with the visceral fascia over the cervix, lower uterine segment, and upper vagina, forming the pericervical ring; proximally these fibers end at the presacral fascia overlying the second, third, and forth sacral vertebrae.
 This complex appears to be the most supportive structure of the uterus and upper 1/3 of the vagina.
 Disruption of the cardinal-uterosacral complex may result in uterine descensus or vaginal vault (apex) prolapse.
 Likewise, the most common cause of vaginal vault prolapse is previous hysterectomy with failure to adequately reattach the cardinal-uterosacral complex to the pubocervical fascia and rectovaginal fascia at the vaginal cuff intraoperatively.